Rethinking Text-based Protein Understanding: Retrieval or LLM?: Methods: Combine Retrieval LLM and New Benchmark

 To address the data leakage in Sec~\ref{sec: leakage} and metric validity issues identified above, we construct a new protein domain benchmark with novel task partitions to avoid data leakage and a BLEU-like metric specifically designed for biological entities.

-\paragraph{Data Unification and Clustering.} To mitigate data leakage, we restructure the protein-text data from Mol-Instruction through a two-step sequence-based partitioning strategy.
-(1) \textit{Low similarity (Low-Sim) split}: Based on MMSeqs2 clustering with an 8:2 class split, mitigating general leakage.
-(2) \textit{Out-of-Distribution (OOD)}: Filters Low-Sim by removing samples with answers present in the training set, preventing reliance on retrieval.
-We refer to this new benchmark dataset as the Mol-Instructions-OOD dataset.
-Detailed OOD dataset construction process can be seen in Appendix \ref{app:dataset}.
+\paragraph{Data Unification and Clustering.} To address data leakage, we reconstruct protein-text datasets by integrating four protein understanding tasks in Mol-Instructions \cite{fang2023mol} and captioning tasks in Swiss-Prot \cite{bairoch2000swiss}.
+For captioning tasks, we generate instructions from original annotations, forming a unified dataset (Pro-Inst-OOD).
+The OOD construction involves two steps: (1) \textit{Low similarity (Low-Sim) split}: Based on MMSeqs2 clustering with an 8:2 class split, mitigating general leakage.
+(2) \textit{Out-of-Distribution (OOD)}: Filters Low-Sim split by removing test samples for which answers can be retrieved from the training set, preventing reliance on retrieval.
+This creates the Pro-Inst-OOD benchmark (construction details in Appendix \ref{app:dataset}).

 \paragraph{Metric Design for Biological QA.} Existing NLP metrics like ROUGE and BLEU are inadequate for biological QA, failing to capture biological nuances such as order-invariant entity lists by treating all tokens equally.
 To address this, we propose \textbf{Entity-BLEU}, a biological entity-focused metric analogous to BLEU.
 It works by first extracting biological entities from predictions and references using a knowledge base derived from databases like InterPro, EC-GO, and Mol-Instructions labels.
 A detailed biological entities can be seen in Appendix~\ref{abla:entity_bleu}.
 The standard BLEU score is then computed on these extracted entity sequences.
 Formally, Entity-BLEU is given by: